itsahmed-dev/go_jobs/README.md

-# starter
+# go_jobs

-A new Flutter project.
+A project for understanding about Theming a Flutter app.

+Thanks to [Abu Anwar](https://www.youtube.com/watch?v=Q_KKxVt3doU 'Theming a Flutter App - Google Developers Space') for making this possible.

 ## Getting Started